Pvt. Anton Ervin Cichy

 When he did, the man tried to help him into the boat, but because Tony so weak he could not do it.
 Tony found some debris to lie on.
 After getting some strength back, the man was able to get him into the boat.
 Once on the boat, Tony passed out.
 When he awoke, besides the original man, there was another man in the boat.
 Two additional men would be rescued.

-At one point, a destroyer approached the lifeboat and aimed its guns at the boat.
-The POWs played dead and the Japanese destroyer pulled away without firing on the lifeboat.
+At one point, a destroyer approached the lifeboat and stopped.
+A Japanese officer called two Japanese sailors over with machine guns.
+They aimed their guns at the boat but nothing happened.
+Suddenly, the Japanese destroyer pulled away without firing a shot at the men in the lifeboat.

 The Japanese had taken anything of use from the boat when they abandoned it.
 According to Tony, they appear to have luck on their side, "It was getting light and we heard something bumping against the side of the boat.
 We looked over and saw that it was a box.
 It was heavy, but we dragged it in."
 Inside of it was a sail and mast that was made to be used on the boat.
 They also fished from the sea two kegs of water.
 "It seemed like everything was just perfect for us.
 There must of been someone looking out for us.
 The China Sea is pretty big; why would all of this be happening if somebody wasn't looking out for us?"

 The POWs, after five hours of hard work, were able to rig the boat's sail.
 One of the five survivors has some knowledge of navigation.
 Knowing that China was to the west, they steered the boat in that direction.
 "He made it by following the stars.
 We learned afterwards we traveled 250 miles in that boat.
 It took us about two and a half days."
 They also were lucky in the fact that the wind was blowing to the west for three days.
 It allowed them to get within 25 miles of the Chinese coast.